GluuFederation/docs-cb-prod/docs/source/index.md

   "uuid": "02cd036773175d7c27dca97f830e43eab158c57bef61ea29600ab15b85213469"
 }
 ```
-In this entry we cache data which is easier to take from cache than find in DB again

-We uses key/value to access this data

 #### gluu_site
-If you use Cache Refresh, data from the remote database will be imported to this bucket
+If you use Cache Refresh, data from the remote database will be imported to this bucket.

 #### gluu_token
-In gluu_token we also store one type of entries.
-Here is sample:
+This bucket is used to store tokens issued for the RP.
+The following is an example:

 ```
 {
   "scp": "openid user_name email",